jsousa11/IES_Project/README.md

 http://localhost:8090/

 ## Access to the website
+This is the first delivery, so all pages are static and work according to the userStories.
+In the write and insert fields you don't need to fill in anything, you just need to press the "Submit" buttons to move forward
 - To use __Pedro__ profile, do Login
 - To use __Ana__ profile, do Signup
+- To try the upload feature, click on the button "Try Now"